-Looking to get started as a new beekeeper?
-This post will provide you a 101 foundation for everything I, a professional beekeeper, think you need to consider before keeping bees.
+Looking to get a start at beekeeping at home?
+Interested in being a backyard beekeeper?
+This post will provide you with a 101 foundation for everything I, a professional beekeeper, think you need to consider before keeping bees.
 Before we dive any deeper, I have a confession to make…

 Here’s an animal that feeds itself, doesn’t need shots or visits to and from the vet, defends itself, and has a pretty sweet package every year.
 What’s not to love?

-Well, if you’ve read even one article on beekeeping, you can see how misguided I was.
+Well, if you’ve read even one article on natural beekeeping, you can see how misguided I was.

-My first warning to you would be, prepare for a life-long addiction to these little creatures.
-They will transform your outlook on life with the many benefits that come with beekeeping.
+My first warning to you would be to prepare for a life-long addiction to these little creatures.
+Raising honey bees will transform your outlook on life with the many benefits that come with beekeeping.